We all have reasons for painting, but why do we paint?

 That's why we paint!

-When we run into a problem we have to use our problem solving skills.
+When we run into a problem painting, we have to use our problem-solving skills.
 That takes concentration.
 These mental exercises are a good hedge against memory loss.

-Painting is also noted for increasing hand and finger dexterity in senior citizens.
+Painting is also noted for increasing hand and finger dexterity for both youngsters and particularly in senior citizens.

-Painting is a challenge, its relaxation and so much fun!
-It's a joy to share all the things we see around us.
+It's gives us the joy sharing all the things we see around us.